jepetersohn/phase-3-guide/README.md

 code well.  _We expect that you can complete any challenge at this point.
 **HOW** you complete it is at stake_.
 Code quality is #1.

+## Developer Strategies

+During our instructional portion of this phase (before the final project) we will discuss "Developer Strategies."
+These are meta-techniques that will help you understand problems in life, problems in code, and problems in the human heart.

+These are meta disciplines that are common to all thinkers, tinkers, and makers: they debug faulty prose, faulty engines, faulty software, faulty communication.

+As Neal Stephenson wrote in _Cryptonomicon_:

+> Randy counts four men in addition to  Amy and the pilot two Caucasians  and two Filipinos.
+All of them are fiddling around with engines or diving gear in a way Randy recognizes, through many cultural and technological barriers, as debugging.

 ## Rails

 Rails is a powerful tool.
 While you've had to write and re-write the same